algorithmsbooks/decisionmaking/README.md

 * [p.
 468] Ex 22.2 Solution: In the last column of the table's header row,  "o" should be "o_a" (thanks to Asakura publishing)
 * [p.
 473] Ex 23.2: drop reference to example 23.1 (thanks to Esen Yel)
 * [p.
 479] Alg 23.4: change comment "prune identical from previous nodes" to "prune identical from new nodes" (thanks to Emma Passmore)
 * [p.
+519] Sec.
+25.2.1: Change "A response policy" to "A best response policy" (thanks to Esen Yel)
+* [p.
 527] Table 27.1: change "Dec-POMDP" to "Dec-MDP" in caption (thanks to Dylan Asmar)
 * [p.
 585] Eq.
 D.6: change - to + (thanks to Jonathan Larkin)
 * [p.
 644] Sec.
 G.3.2: "x" in text should be "X" to be consistent with code (thanks to Ziyu Wang)